The new certified symbol, released on January 1st 2014

 Contact Paul Schutes, email@example.com / 202-347-8000 / www.rpa100.com to apply to immediately join with other CPGs who have begun to enjoy the benefits of the industry first, certified 100% recycled paperboard trademarked symbol.

-The RPA-100% symbol appears on billions of packages every year, and consumers have come to rely on it.
+The RPA-100% symbol appears on billions of packages every year, and all consumers have come to rely on it.

 The following specifications govern the reproduction and usage of the symbol.
 Users must obtain prior written approval from RPA-100% to deviate from these specifications.